If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 Despite these significant changes in the structure of law firms, clients continue to receive the same, or even better, services as they would receive from a traditional firm.

-If you enjoyed reading this article about tips to become a self-employed attorney, you should also read these:
+If you enjoyed reading this article about becoming a self-employed attorney, you should check out this one with tips on growing your law firm.